kevincal1226/CHEM130-Molecular-Geometries/README.md

 # READ ME

-This project was something done on the side to help current CHEM130 students memorize the necessary elements and their corresponding periodic table symbol for exams.
+This project is another CHEM130 resource to help students learn about the Molecular Geometries needed for exams.
-Contributors: Kevin Calopisis, Guanlin Li, and Alex Smart.